-Makes parts of your body show up better during an imaging test, such as an X-ray, CT scan, or MRI.
+Helps parts of your body show up better during imaging tests.

 When This Medicine Should Not Be Used

 - A nurse or other health provider will give you this medicine.
 It is given through a needle placed in an artery or a vein.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.